BloomTech-Labs/code-your-dreams-fe/README.md

 ### User types

-- Super admin - Code Your Dreams user that can administer all app content and features
+- Super admin - CYD user that can administer all app content and features
-- Super user - Code Your Dreams user with access to view all content
+- Super user - CYD user with access to view all content
 - Chapter admin - a chapter user that can administer other members of the chapter
 - Chapter user - a chapter user that can view chapter materials